 # Querying

-All official database adapters support a common way for querying, sorting, limiting and selecting find
+All official database adapters support a common way for querying, sorting, limiting and selecting find method calls as part of params.query.
+Querying also applies update, patch and remove method calls if the id is set to null.

 Important: When used via REST URLs all query values are strings.
 Depending on the service the values in

-might have to be converted to the right type in a before hook.
+params.querymight have to be converted to the right type in a before hook.

 # Equality